United Airlines Signals an Impending Loss - NewsBreak

 The airline attributed the loss to a combination of lower than expected demand in January and February, which weakened its pricing power.
 In return, it was not able to raise prices to offset the higher costs from a potential contract deal with pilots.

-DON'T MISS: Department of Transportation Might Make A Rule That Parents Will Love

-United Airlines ( UAL ) has recently been investing heavily in order to train a new generation of pilots.
+United Airlines ( UAL ) - Get Free Report has recently been investing heavily in order to train a new generation of pilots.
 It also recently gave pilots a 5% pay bump, but it might end up having to do more than that.

 United Airlines Is in the Midst of Contract Negotiations